 Krishna Prasad Bastola, a graduate animal science student concentrating in food product technology, said he chose food science because he is highly interested in dairy products.

-The Nepal native owns a dairy farm and want to promote his business by learning the techniques and practices in America.
+The Nepal native owns a dairy farm and wants to promote his business by learning the techniques and practices in America.

 “I like that during the food science courses we are exposed to a number of fields.
 These courses expose you to chemistry, biochemistry, food safety, as well as dairy and meat product technology, and some food engineering,” Davis said.